SGrondin/oracle-orm/README.md

 First, make sure libaio is installed: `sudo apt-get install libaio1` or `sudo yum install libaio`

-Then, go to the [Oracle driver page](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html) and click on Linux x86-64.
+Then, go to the [Oracle driver page](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html) and select your architecture.
 Download `instantclient-basic-linux.x64-12.1.***.zip` and `instantclient-sdk-linux.x64-12.1.***.zip`.

 Unzip both into `YOUR_PROJECT/instantclient_12_1`.
 It won't work if the driver can't be found.